kingfish777/gnaRemeCorpus/NOTES.md

        save in local folder
      * filter out personal names of protagonists, donors, villains [will
      * write regular expression/grep to search and replace with null/"" any capitalized words in Corpus that appear in any location other than first word of a sentence]
      * code to create chunks for testing [medium hard --- don’t have this]
      * code to transform "query chunk" into DocumentTermMatrix [medium easy]
+     * tokenize by sentences then put adjacent sentences back together again
     * B.) QUERY
      * Create language model (weighted DocumentTermMatrix) from corpus/text collection from above resultant text snippets